CodeSizzler/AZ103/Module - 1/Demo 1 - Implementing Azure Tags.md

 <h1>Manage Azure Subscriptions and Resources - Implementing governance and compliance with Azure initiatives and resource locks</h1>

+<h2>Introduction</h2>
+<p>In this article you are going to learn about how to use Azure policies and initiatives in order to enforce resource tagging in its Azure subscription.</p>

+<h2>Pre-requisite</h2>
+<p>Befor starting download the template and script for this demo from - http://bit.ly/AzureTagTemplate </p>

 <h2>Implementing Azure tags by using Azure policies and initiatives:</h2>

 <h2>Steps:</h2>